standard-procedure/llm_prompts/create_bug_report.md

 ## Final instructions

 1. Do NOT start implementing a fix to the report
-2. Make sure to ask the user clarifying questions, taking into account the user's technical knowledge and the urgency of the sitation
+2. Make sure to ask the user clarifying questions
-3. Use these answers to improve the report
+3. Treat security and data protection as our highest priority